CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

 \subsection{Performance measures and benchmark}

-The performance measures can be divided into two categories: system level and user type level.
-Specifically, we investigate the queuing delay and travel cost at the equilibrium traffic assignment.
-As a benchmark, we consider a classical bottleneck, where commuters also have varying \gls{VOT} multipliers but there is no lane segmentation or tolling.
+The performance measures can be divided into two categories: system level and user-type level.
+Specifically, we investigate the long-term average queuing delay (in unit of minute) and {the normalized long-term average travel cost (see \eqref{eq:norm-average-cost})} at the equilibrium state.

-In Section~\ref{sec:bottleneck}, we introduced $M$ commuter groups with different \gls{VOT} multipliers $u_j$, while in Section~\ref{sec:karma-bottleneck}, commuters are classified in types with different dynamic \gls{VOT} processes.
-Accordingly, $u_j$ in Eqs.~\ref{eq:cost_fast_lane_bn} and \ref{eq:cost_slow_lane_bn} is to be regarded as the one-day realization of the \gls{VOT} process in Section~\ref{sec:karma-bottleneck}.
-In the classical model, the commuters act myopically according to their current \gls{VOT} realization, since there is no dynamic element linking their immediate actions to the future repetitions.
-Let $\Prob_\tau[u]$ denote the probability of having \gls{VOT} $u$ for commuters in type $\tau$.
-Then, the \textit{type average \gls{VOT}} is